rocktronica/OneFileCMS/readme.markdown

 ## Features

-- All the basic features of an FTP application like renaming, deleting, copying, and uploading _(Of course, for more complex processes like batch renaming or mass uploads/deletions, you're going to want to use an actual FTP program.)_
+- All the basic features of an FTP application like renaming, deleting, copying, and uploading _(For complex processes like batch renaming or mass uploads/deletions, you're going to want to use an actual FTP program.)_
+- A basic text editor.
 - Alert if you try to leave without saving your edits.
 - A Login delay after too many invalid attempts.
 - Adjustable idle time before auto-logout.